Get the stories behind the balloons and learn a bit about the pilots who fly them.

 la brisa del mar

-I have been flying since 1985.
-My wife, Becky, is my crew chief.
+I took my first balloon ride in Anchorage, AK and was instantly hooked on ballooning.
+I returned to Portland and began working as a ground crew member for Greg Ashton and Kong Shields at Oregon Balloon Adventures, and John Cox at Northwest Aviation.
+After obtaining my commercial rating I flew as the chief pilot for Northwest Aviation doing scenic flights and giving flight instruction.
+I have been flying since 1986.
+My wife Becky is my crew chief.
 I love taking people for their first flight by balloon and sharing a unique experience.
-When we are not flying, my wife and I work as senior paramedics in the Multnomah County 911 EMS in the Portland metro area.
+When we are not flying, my wife Becky and I work as Senior Paramedics in the Multnomah County 911 EMS in the Portland Metro area.

 My first stab at piloting was when I was 6 years old.
 It was a small “line controlled” airplane with a 13-inch wingspan.
 No passengers!
 At age 18 I started flying “real” airplanes.
 Over the last 19 years, I have logged over 5,000 hours flying various aircraft.
 Although I started with airplanes, I now also fly helicopters, gliders and hot air balloons.
 I hold an Airline Transport Pilot certificate and I am a certified flight instructor for airplanes, helicopters and balloons.
 My day job is as an airplane and helicopter test pilot.